 Visit this place at night.
 You can compose a really good shot with the use of a tripod, capturing this marvellous architecture alongside the Rolex building.
 Well, we didn’t have a lot of time in hand, so not so cool, regular day time shot.
 You can spend your evening at this restaurant, enjoy a cocktail and look at the sun go down.

-This high energy dance will surely impress you.
+We love experiencing local cultures and performances like the Jazz in Prague and dance of Dervish in Istanbul.
+Flamenco Dance, a speciality of Spain is a high energy dance, which will surely impress you.
 Flamenco dance is a solo dance with a combination of hand clapping, some high energy foot tapping and beautiful hand, arm and body movement.
 It’s accompanied by a guitar player and a singer and it’s an experience that you shouldn’t miss.
 We went to Cafe Ziryab for the dance and you need to book your place in advance.
 The entry fee of 22 euros per person includes a drink and an appetiser.
 Food wasn’t that great but you won’t go there for food. 🙂

 Madrid is close to many other popular cities and the ones really worth mentioning are Toledo, Segovia, Avila and Cuenca.
 There are fast trains covering these cities in a matter of just 30 mins to an hour and it’s really worth visiting at least one of the destinations.
 We visited Segovia, home to a 2000 year old Roman aqueduct, just a 30 mins train ride from Madrid.